-- add a constructor with no parameters to X, - change the type of the injection point to Instance<X>, - introduce an interface Y, implemented by the injected bean, and change the type of the injection point to Y, or - if all else fails, change the scope of the injected bean to @Dependent.
+- add a constructor with no parameters to X, - change the type of the injection point to Instance < X>', - introduce an interface Y, implemented by the injected bean, and change the type of the injection point to Y, or - if all else fails, change the scope of the injected bean to @Dependent.

-Weld also supports a non-standard workaround for this limitation, using non-portable JVM APIs:
+Weld also supports a non-standard workaround for this limitation.
+See the Configuration chapter for more information.